 We simply put them first in everything we do.
 But this has been a great opportunity for us to carry out a thorough and targeted review, identifying how Consumer Duty impacts our business.
+Here's some of what we've been doing:

-- ✓ We've reviewed internal policies and governance groups to ensure the Consumer Duty is embedded at the heart of our business. - ✓ We've begun rolling out e-learning to all our staff, bringing them up to speed on Consumer Duty and what it means for their roles. - ✓ We've also been linking in with our suppliers to make sure they are responding to the Consumer Duty requirements.
+✓ We've reviewed internal policies and governance groups to ensure the Consumer Duty is embedded at the heart of our business.

+We've begun rolling out e-learning to all our staff, bringing them up to speed on Consumer Duty and what it means for their roles.

+We've also been linking in with our suppliers to make sure they are responding to the Consumer Duty requirements.